ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 	* :doc:`stack manipulation<../api/stack>` to safely play with the stack.
 You can also define customization points for ``stack::get``/``stack::check``/``stack::push`` for your type.
 	* :doc:`make_reference/make_object convenience function<../api/make_reference>` to get the same benefits and conveniences as the low-level stack API but put into objects you can specify.
 	* :doc:`stack references<../api/stack_reference>` to have zero-overhead Sol abstractions while not copying to the Lua registry.
-	* :doc:`unique usertype traits<../api/unique_usertype_traits>` allows you to specialize handle/RAII types from other frameworks, like boost, and Unreal, to work with Sol.
+	* :doc:`unique usertype traits<../api/unique_usertype_traits>` allows you to specialize handle/RAII types from other frameworks, like boost and Unreal, to work with Sol.
 	* :doc:`variadic arguments<../api/variadic_args>` in functions with ``sol::variadic_args``.
 	* :doc:`this_state<../api/this_state>` to get the current ``lua_State*``.
 	* :doc:`resolve<../api/resolve>` overloads in case you have overloaded functions; a cleaner casting utility.
+You must use this to emulate default parameters.

 .. _a basic example: https://github.com/ThePhD/sol2/blob/develop/examples/usertype.cpp
 .. _special functions: https://github.com/ThePhD/sol2/blob/develop/examples/usertype_special_functions.cpp